-Item User Options Installation Default Settings Partition table Create custom partition table (for one or more disks).
-Creates a recommended partition table for a single disk based on software subset selection and disk size.
-File system locations The / file system is always on the a partition.
-All other file systems and swap areas can be located on any disk partition on any disk.
+Installation Item Choices Offered to the User Default Settings File system locations Create a customized file system layout.
+Although the / file system is always on the a partition, all other file systems and swap areas can be located on any disk partition on any disk.
 The / file system is on the a partition; /usr is on the g partition, and swap space is on the b partition.
-File system types Choose between UFS or AdvFS as the file system type for /, /usr, /var and i18n.
-Installs one file system type for all file systems.
-AdvFS is the default file system type.
+File system types Choose between UFS or AdvFS ^b as the file system type for /, /usr, /var and il8n.
+Install one file system type for all file systems.
+AdvFS ^b is the default file system type.
 There is no default in the text based interface.
 Swap space Allocate up to two swap areas on any disk or partition.
-Allocates one swap area on the b partition.
-Logical Storage Manager Choose (and possibly create) a The LSM private region is partition for LSM private region. created automatically if yellow decide to install LSM.
+Allocate one swap area on the b partition.
+Logical Storage Manager Install into LSM volumes at the time the system is installed.
+If LSM is selected, you must choose (and possibly create) a partition for the LSM private region.
+The LSM private region is created automatically if you decide to install LSM.
 Kernel Component Options Build mandatory only, mandatory plus some optional, or all kernel components into the kernel.
-Builds mandatory kernel components into the kernel.
+Build mandatory kernel components into the kernel.